-The market for SCRL remained strong during the year under review with ongoing strong demands for the product resulting in a 4% increase in the average US\$ prices for the product.
-The market for SCRL remains strong and we continue to focus on achieving year-on-year growth in US\$ pricing.
+The market for SCRL remained strong during the year under review with ongoing strong demands for the product.
+We continue to focus on achieving year-on-year growth in US\$ pricing, but this has been hard because of Covid-19.

 The focus is on the sale of live lobster for the WCRL fishery.
-The demand remains strong and we managed to obtain a 6% increase in the average US\$ price.
+The demand remains strong and we managed to sell most of the stock landed.